fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 fly auth login
 ```

-*Note* if the command _fly_ does not work in your machine, you can try the longer version _flyctl_.
+*Note* if the command _fly_ does not work on your machine, you can try the longer version _flyctl_.
 Eg. on MacOS, both forms of the command work.

 Initializing an app happens by running the following command in the root directory of the app